 How The EMD Update Works

 For a long time, EMDs ranked really well in Google’s SERPs simply due to the fact that their domain name exactly matched the user query.
-Despite the quality of their site, their content, or their SEO strategies, EMDs could benefit from Google’s automatic rankings boost.
+Despite their site’s quality, content, or SEO strategies, EMDs could benefit from Google’s automatic rankings boost.

 But the Exact Match Domain update has put an end to that.
 What was once a cheap and easy loophole to get more organic traffic is now nothing more than a simple domain name that describes what you offer.
 The Exact Match Domain update takes away the free ride that EMDs were enjoying.
 Now, more than just the domain name is taken into account when Google is ranking sites on their SERPs.
 Google’s crawlers now evaluate a site against their Quality Guidelines regardless of its domain name and if it matches query phrases entered by Google’s users.